JonathonMifsud/BatchArtemisSRAMiner/README.md

 4. `cd BatchArtemisSRAMiner-main/BatchArtemisSRAMiner/orig_scripts/; chmod +x ./*; nano setup.sh`
 5. Change the `root`, `project` and `email` parameters.
 6. Run the setup script `./setup.sh`
+7. `cd ../../../` and remove the install files `rm BatchArtemisSRAMiner-main BatchArtemisSRAMiner-main.zip`

 Each general task you want to run is associated with a .sh (shell) and .pbs script.
 The .sh script works as a wrapper, passing parameters and variables to the .pbs script.
 After setting up, you usually don't need to edit the .pbs script.